bhaskar-kamble/udacity-project-clean-code-principles/README.md

 * `python churn_script_logging_and_tests.py` from the terminal in the project folder.
 This will run the different tests in the script and save the log messages and errors, if any, in logs/churn_library.log.

-* `pytest python churn_script_logging_and_tests.py` from the terminal in the project folder.
+* `pytest churn_script_logging_and_tests.py` from the terminal in the project folder.
 This will print a report of the tests that have passed or failed.